swc-project/swc/CONTRIBUTING.md

 Feel free to ask for guidelines on how to tackle a problem on [gitter][] or open a [new issue][new-issues].
-This is especially important if you want to add new features to swc or make large changes to the already existing code-base. swc's core developers will do their best to provide help.
+This is especially important if you want to add new features to SWC or make large changes to the already existing code-base. swc's core developers will do their best to provide help.

 If you start working on an already-filed issue, post a comment on this issue to